Michael-Mensah-xii/Figma-Ride-app/README.md

 # Figma-Ride-Share-app
-Ride share app based on figma ui
+An implementation of a Figma design of a Ride share app

 # Installation